davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 4.	theta_hat + ...
 → shifts the draws so they are centered at the fitted parameters.

 The resulting theta_draws are 5,000 simulated sets of generalized gamma parameters that realistically reflect estimation uncertainty.
-These are used to visualize uncertainty in survival curves, median survival, RMST, or other model outputs.<br><br>
+These are used to visualize uncertainty in survival curves, median survival, RMST, or other model outputs.

-## 5. Estimating Age-Band Probabilities
+## Estimating Age-Band Probabilities

 For many models, we need to know the probability that onset occurs within:

-- **0–12 years**
+- 0–12 years
-- **12–18 years**
+- 12–18 years
-- **18+ years**
+- 18+ years

 Using the CDF from each Monte Carlo draw, we compute: